-(The John L. Wehle Gallery opened in August following extensive renovations.)
+(The John L. Wehle Gallery reopened in August, 2012 following extensive renovations.)

 The gallery also houses a stunning collection of western views and sculptures created by artists such as Frederic Remington, Robert Henri, John Sloan, Eanger Irving Couse, Ernest Hennings, Ernest Blumenschein and other acclaimed artists who sought to create a truly American art.